Securiti leads GigaOm's DSPM Vendor Evaluation with top ratings across technical capabilities & business value.

 The OPM must also post the policies and procedures on the office’s website, including any revisions.

-Furthermore, from February 1, 2024, no state agency shall implement any system that employs AI:
+Furthermore, from February 1, 2024, no state agency has been allowed to implement any system that employs AI:

 • unless the state agency has conducted an impact assessment to ensure that such a system won't have any adverse impacts or result in unlawful discrimination; and